 - On your iPhone or iPad: if your device is still working, go to Settings > General > About, and tap and hold “Serial Number” or “IMEI” from the list of items to copy it.

-- In iTunes: if your device is still in working order, you can find the serial number by plugging it in iTunes.
-Select the device’s summary tab in iTunes when connected to see the serial number.
+- In Finder: if your device is still in working order, you can find the serial number by plugging it into your Mac and opening Finder.
+Select the details below the device name to see the serial number and IMEI.

 - Still can’t find it: Check here for a list of ways to find your device’s serial numbers.